Expat Remortgages Explained

 Are interest rates higher for expats?

-Interest rates are typically higher than they would be for a standard UK remortgage.
-This is because this type of borrowing is considered higher risk and there is only a small selection of lenders to choose from.
+Interest rates are typically higher than for a standard UK remortgage.
+This is because this type of borrowing is considered higher risk, and there is only a small selection of lenders.

-However, the best rates for expat remortgages can still be competitive if there is a considerable amount of equity in the property and the LTV is low.
+However, the best rates for expat remortgages can still be competitive if the property has a considerable amount of equity and the LTV is low.

 What happens to your mortgage if you move abroad?